PEXANE2/azure-docs.tr-tr/articles/storage/blobs/data-lake-storage-quickstart-create-account.md

 [![Cloud Shell](./media/data-lake-storage-quickstart-create-account/cloud-shell-menu.png)](https://portal.azure.com)

-Düğme, bu makaledeki adımları çalıştırmak için kullanabileceğiniz etkileşimli bir kabuk başlatır:
+The button launches an interactive shell that you can use to run the steps in this article:

 [![Portaldaki Cloud Shell penceresini gösteren ekran görüntüsü](./media/data-lake-storage-quickstart-create-account/cloud-shell.png)](https://portal.azure.com)

 ### <a name="install-the-cli-locally"></a>CLI’yi yerel olarak yükleme

 Ayrıca, Azure CLI’yi yerel olarak yükleyip kullanabilirsiniz.
-Bu makalede, Azure CLı sürüm 2.0.38 veya üstünü çalıştırıyor olmanız gerekir.
+This article requires that you are running the Azure CLI version 2.0.38 or later.
 Sürümü bulmak için `az --version` komutunu çalıştırın.
 Yükleme veya yükseltme yapmanız gerekirse bkz.
-[Azure CLI’yı yükleme](/cli/azure/install-azure-cli).
+[Azure CLI’yi yükleme](/cli/azure/install-azure-cli).

 ## <a name="create-a-storage-account-with-azure-data-lake-storage-gen2-enabled"></a>Azure Data Lake Storage 2.
 Nesil etkin bir depolama hesabı oluşturma

-Azure depolama hesabı; Bloblar, dosyalar, kuyruklar, tablolar ve diskler içeren tüm Azure depolama veri nesnelerinizi içerir.
-Depolama hesabı, Azure depolama verileriniz için HTTP veya HTTPS üzerinden dünyanın herhangi bir yerinden erişilebilen benzersiz bir ad alanı sağlar.
-Azure Depolama hesabınızdaki veriler dayanıklı ve yüksek oranda kullanılabilir, güvenli ve yüksek düzeyde ölçeklenebilir.
+An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
+The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.
+Data in your Azure storage account is durable and highly available, secure, and massively scalable.

 > [!NOTE]
 > Data Lake Storage Gen2 özelliklerinden faydalanmak için yeni depolama hesaplarını **StorageV2 (genel amaçlı V2)** türünde oluşturmanız gerekir.